taxjarsam/taxjar-developers/source/integrations/sales-tax-calculations.md

 }
 ```

 Depending on your requirements, it may be fine to only support one nexus address per merchant using the `from_` address.
-Merchants with multiple nexus addresses will need to sign up for a TaxJar account and manage their states inside the TaxJar app.
+Merchants with multiple nexus addresses will need to sign up for a TaxJar account and manage their nexus states inside the TaxJar app.

 In order to support `nexus_addresses[]` on your platform, you may need to introduce a way for merchants to manage multiple business addresses.
 Ideally, provide a way to manage nexus addresses directly through SmartCalcs similar to our Magento integrations:

 ![Magento 2 Nexus Addresses](/images/guides/nexus-addresses.png)

-SmartCalcs provides a set of nexus address endpoints that we’ll cover later.
+Use our [nexus regions endpoint](https://developers.taxjar.com/api/reference/#get-list-nexus-regions) to pull down a merchant's nexus addresses from TaxJar and store them locally to pass via `nexus_addresses[]`.

 ### International Limitations